 Innes Miller is a Director at Staffmetrix who offer a powerful and intuitive data visualisation platform which brings transparency and accountability to the workplace.
-Innes will be speaking at the Gender Pay Gap – Moving Forward Conference on the 22nd May in London.
+Innes spoke at the recent Gender Pay Gap – Moving Forward Conference.

 Gender pay gap reporting has been one of the most hotly discussed topics in the media, at work and among the general public in the last 12 months.
 While the level of interest has been high, questions remain on how successful it’s been.

 According to the government’s Gender Pay Gap service, 10,585 organisations have reported – 1,686 from the public sector and 8,899 private sector organisations.
 An estimated 1,500 organisations did not report.
 Each subsequently received a letter from the European Human Rights Commission (EHRC) asking them to do so.
 Around 450 have since reported, or confirmed they do not come under the regulations.

 EHRC has said that it will go after 100% of organisations not to have reported, using powers under the section 20 of the Equality Act 2006.
 Their investigations will begin in June with a report on their findings being published later in the year.